 Many people come to Port Ginesta near the sleepy Catalonian town of Garraf that sits between Port Ginesta and Sitges.
 People come, often they stay and never say goodbye, as it’s very easy to fall in love with this place.

-When did you first arrive in the port?
+When did you first arrive at the port?

 What were the memorable moments that we can use to add to our Port Ginesta history?

-Send your story to firstname.lastname@example.org and it will be published in our website.
+Send your story to firstname.lastname@example.org and it will be published on our website.